Politics & Legislative Advocacy

 In 1973, after graduating from GWU, Nancy headed to New Hampshire for law school in the very first class of Franklin Pierce Law Center.
 She returned to D.C. for a law school internship with the U.S. Senate Committee on Banking, Housing and Urban Affairs, chaired by Sen William Proxmire.
 There she met young Sen. Joseph Biden, the chair of the subcommittee on Consumer Affairs, her assigned internship.
 Their work focused on banking regulations and consumer credit issues.

-After graduating from law school in 1973, Nancy passed the Virginia bar (she later passed the NH and Massachusetts bars) and accepted an associate's position with the Washington, D.C. civil rights employment law firm of Robert B. Fitzpatrick, for whom she worked until 1978, when she returned to New Hampshire, where her practice has been located ever since.
+After graduating from law school in 1976, Nancy passed the Virginia bar (she later passed the NH and Massachusetts bars) and accepted an associate's position with the Washington, D.C. civil rights employment law firm of Robert B. Fitzpatrick, for whom she worked until 1978, when she returned to New Hampshire, where her practice has been focussed ever since.

 From 1978-1985 she joined the founder of Franklin Pierce Law Center, Dr. Robert H. Rines in his patent/trademark/copyright litigation/ inventors' entrepreneurial practice and also in support of his scientific and commercial ventures, including the establishment of New Hampshire's first commercial Atlantic salmon fish farm (as well as Dr. Rines' annual sonar searches for the Loch Ness Monster).
 During most of those same years, during1979-1985, she was a member, then chair, of the New Hampshire Commission for Human Rights, the state's anti-discrimination agency (a volunteer position in New Hampshire, whereby the Commissioners have the power of superior court judges in discrimination cases and can award lost pay, reinstatement, attorney fees and (now) compensatory damages).